What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 The sweet spot for most hiking daypacks is 21-35 liters.
 Many local outdoor outfitter stores custom fit backpacks on you.

 If you prefer online shopping, we love using Osprey’s Packfinder tool.
-With a few clicks, find out what daypack works for your body and hiking needs.
+With a few clicks, find out what daypack works for your body and hiking must haves.
 Osprey makes some of the world’s best daypacks and overnight backpacks.
 Their customer service and lifetime warranty is stellar.

 PRO TIP!
 Knowing what to keep in a hiking daypack eliminates a lot of on trail worry.
-Keep a simple checklist with items you always need on a hike - first aid kit, electrolytes, flashlight, emergency blanket and protein bar.
+Keep a simple Colorado trail packing list with items you always need on a hike - first aid kit, electrolytes, flashlight, emergency blanket and protein bar.
 If you use any of these items during your hike, replenish them as soon as you get home.

 Backpack Essentials